jingwora/C-Tutorial/README.md

 - It’s good practise to make meaningful name
 - Cannot be a single digit
 - Cannot contain special characters (!”£$%^&\*) etc.
-- Global variable: variable definition outside the main function
+- Global variable: variable definition outside the main function (can be accessed anywhere)

 ### Integer

-- Integer: To store real numbers
+- Integer: real numbers

 ### String

-- String: To store a series of characters,
+- String: a array of characters
 - "\n" is a special character that stands for a newline.

 ### Booleans